Multivariate Zipper Fractal Functions: Box Dimension of Multivariate ZFIF

 \section{Box Dimension of Multivariate ZFIF}

-In this section, we estimate the bounds for the box dimension of multivariate ZFIFs and show that the multivariate Bernstein polynomial $B_{\n}f$ is H\"olderian with exponent $\beta$ provided that $f$ is H\"olderian with exponent $\beta$.
-This will be used in the box dimension estimates for multivariate zipper Bernstein fractal functions.
+In this section, we derive bounds for the box dimension of the graph of a multivariate ZFIF.
+Furthermore, we show that a multivariate Bernstein polynomial $B_{\n}f$ is H\"olderian with exponent $\beta$ provided that $f$ is H\"olderian with exponent $\beta$.
+This will be used to obtain estimates for the box dimension of graphs of multivariate zipper Bernstein fractal functions.